Model car: Early European diecast

 Northern Europe and the British Isles were the homes of the most successful European producers in the 1950s and 1960s in the post-war revitalized economies across the continent (Rixon 2005, p.
 9).
 Quite popular were models produced in the altered railroad modeling scale of 1:43.

-Examples of well known companies are (or were) Corgi Toys, Dinky Toys, Matchbox, and Spot-On Models of the United Kingdom; Solido, Norev, and Majorette of France; Schuco Modell, Gama, and Siku of (West) Germany; Tekno of Denmark, and Mercury, Polistil and Mebetoys of Italy.
+Examples of well-known companies are (or were) Corgi Toys, Dinky Toys, Matchbox, and Spot-On Models of the United Kingdom; Solido, Norev, and Majorette of France; Schuco Modell, Gama, and Siku of (West) Germany; Tekno of Denmark, and Mercury, Polistil and Mebetoys of Italy.
 Immediately post-war, Belgium made Septoy and Gasquy.
-Even Israel got into the act quite successfully with Gamda Koor Sabra which made its own tooling for several unique models.
+Even Israel got into the act quite successfully with Gamda Koor Sabra, which made its own tooling for several unique models.
 Non-market system communist countries also had some successful factories, like Kaden models and Igra of Czechoslovakia, Espewe of East Germany, and Estetyka of Poland.
-State factories of the Soviet Union (commonly known as Novoexport, Saratov, or Tantal) produced many carefully crafted diecast models mostly in 1:43 scale.
+State factories of the Soviet Union (commonly known as Novoexport, Saratov, or Tantal) produced many carefully crafted diecast models, mostly in 1:43 scale.
 These were known for their intricate detail, numerous parts, and delicate construction.

 Moko Lesney flat bed truck box.
 Reproduction boxes can sometimes be difficult to spot.

-Larger sizes in die-cast grew out of offerings of European companies like Polistil, Schuco Modell, and Martoys, which was later to become Bburago.
-1:24 and 1:18 scales did not become really popular until the late 1980s when other brands like Yatming and Maisto were produced in Hong Kong or China by either American or Asian companies.
-1:87 scale plastic vehicles, related to railroad modeling or not, also continue to be popular in Europe.
-Despite continued European companies, today, China is now the center of diecast production.
+Larger die-cast sizes grew out of offerings from European companies like Polistil, Schuco Modell, and Martoys, which later became Bburago.
+1:24 and 1:18 scales did not become really popular until the late 1980s, when other brands like Yatming and Maisto were produced in Hong Kong or China by either American or Asian companies.
+1:87 scale plastic vehicles, whether related to railroad modeling or not, continue to be popular in Europe.
+Despite the continued presence of the European companies, today, China is the center of diecast production.

 Post-war European diecast models were produced in fairly simple form, such as Dinky Toys (often in the train related 1:64 or 1:43).
 Dinky production began in 1934, while Matchbox cars (often approx. 1:64) were introduced in the mid-1950s.
 These early die-cast toys featured no opening parts whatsoever.
-Affected by market forces and by improvements in production technology, companies began to improve the quality of the toys over time.
-The "best" improvements were often copied by the competition within 1–2 years of their appearance on the market.
-Examples of these would be plastic windows, interiors, separate wheel/tire assemblies, working suspensions, opening/moving parts, jeweled headlights, mask-spraying or tampo-printing, and low-friction 'fast' wheels.
+Affected by market forces and by improvements in production technology, companies began to improve the toy quality over time.
+The "best" improvements were often copied by the competition within 1–2 years of their market debut.
+Examples of these would include plastic windows, interiors, separate wheel/tire assemblies, working suspensions, opening/moving parts, jeweled headlights, mask-spraying or tampo-printing, and low-friction 'fast' wheels.

 Lion Toys DAF 66 Coupe model.

 Into the 1970s, model makers began to feel the squeeze of rising costs.
-Often press tooling for a new model might cost more than 30,000 pounds (more than US$50,000).
+Often, press tooling for a new model might cost more than 30,000 pounds (more than US$50,000).
 Companies began to offer fewer new issues and the models became simpler with fewer opening parts.